Structure & Reactivity

 So, in the spectrum of hexane (CH3CH2CH2CH2CH2CH3) all of the hydrogens are on sp3 or tetrahedral carbons.
 They all show up below 5 ppm.
 There are no electronegative atoms around, so they are even further upfield, at 1 ppm.

-Figure NMR11.1H NMR spectrum of hexane.
+Figure NMR8.1.
+Simulated 1H NMR spectrum of hexane.

 If we look at 1-hexene (CH2=CHCH2CH2CH2CH3), we see a similar spectrum, but two of the peaks show up above 5 ppm.
 These hydrogens are on sp2 or trigonal planar carbons.
 There are other, more subtle changes, but that is the main one.

-Figure NMR12.1H NMR spectrum of 1-hexene.
+Figure NMR8.4.
+Simulated 1H NMR spectrum of 1-hexene.

-We see similar trends in the left-hand, sp2 region.
-If we look at butanal (CH3CH2CH2CHO), we also have several hydrogen on sp3 carbons and one on an sp2 carbon.
+We see similar trends in the left-hand, downfield, sp2 region.
+If we look at butanal (CH3CH2CH2CHO), we also have several hydrogens on sp3 carbons and one on an sp2 carbon.
 The former show up below 5 ppm and the latter above 5 ppm.
 This time, that peak is way downfield at 10 ppm.
 That hydrogen is on a carbonyl carbon; being double bonded to an oxygen deshields the carbon, and its partner hydrogen a lot.

-Figure NMR13.1H NMR spectrum of butanal.
+Figure NMR8.7.
+Simulated 1H NMR spectrum of butanal.

-The reason for this wide range has to do with the fact that, although oxygen is very electronegative (so its neighbouring hydrogen should be electron-poor) it also posesses lone pairs.
+The reason for this wide range has to do with the fact that, although oxygen is very electronegative (so its neighbouring hydrogen sshould be electron-poor) it also posesses lone pairs.
 Those lone pairs have the effect of shielding the hydrogen from the magnetic field.
 Thus, there are two competing effects in OH protons, and different situations tilt the balance one way or another.

 Problem NMR8.1.